OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-90-en.md

 ### Backend

-- RTL New Features
+- RTL new features
-  - V3 vector unit new design implementation is in progress
+  - Implementing the new design of V3 vector unit is in progress
-  - Support OpenSBI PMU extension ([#5172](https://github.com/OpenXiangShan/XiangShan/pull/5172))
-  - Parameterize PMP and PMA ([#5177](https://github.com/OpenXiangShan/XiangShan/pull/5177))
+  - Adding valid flags for each traceGroup and tracking support for the mstatus register in the top-level debug module ([#5146](https://github.com/OpenXiangShan/XiangShan/pull/5146))
+- Bug fixes
+  - Fixing issues related to nmi register gating ([#5067](https://github.com/OpenXiangShan/XiangShan/pull/5067)[#5215](https://github.com/OpenXiangShan/XiangShan/pull/5215))
+  - Rejecting out-of-order reads of xip-type CSRs ([#5131](https://github.com/OpenXiangShan/XiangShan/pull/5131))
+  - Fixing incorrect dependencies on oldVd, ROB compression, and other issues
+- Code quality improvements
+  - Optimizing the code quality of the V3 backend, removing some redundant code, modifying some code styles, and performing some renaming ([#5135](https://github.com/OpenXiangShan/XiangShan/pull/5135))
-- Timing
+- Timing optimization
-  - Continue to optimize the timing of V2 vector arithmetic units
+  - Advancing the evaluation and optimization of vector reduction, Regfile, and other units

 ### MemBlock and Cache